Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Numerical Examples

 We next show the results for $\overline{M}(\rho)$.
 Figure~\ref{fig:exp-2-case} compares the simulation results and the exact and approximate values of $\overline{M}(\rho)$.
 The left, middle, and right graphs correspond to cases (A), (B), and (C), respectively.
-The values from the exact analysis are calculated by (\ref{eq-mean-full}) whereas those from the approximate analysis corresponding to cases (A), (B), and (C) are calculated by using (\ref{eq-M_Q-case-A})--(\ref{eq-M_R-case-A}), (\ref{eq-M_Q-case-B}) and (\ref{eq-M_R-case-B}), and (\ref{eq-M_Q-case-C}) and (\ref{eq-M_R-case-C-x}), respectively.
+The values from the exact analysis are calculated by (\ref{eq-mean-full}) whereas those from the approximate analysis corresponding to cases (A), (B), and (C) are calculated by using (\ref{eq-M_Q-case-A})--(\ref{eq-M_R-case-A}), (\ref{eq-M_Q-case-B})--(\ref{eq-M_R-case-B}), and (\ref{eq-M_Q-case-C})--(\ref{eq-M_R-case-C-x}), respectively.
 We can see from the graphs that $\overline{M}(\rho)$ rapidly decreased as $\rho$ increased.
-In addition, if $N$ was larger, $\overline{M}(\rho)$ became smaller because the interference at the intersection became higher.
-We can also see that our approximation performed well except for region $\rho$, which was larger than $0.8$ in case (A).
+In addition, when $N$ was larger, $\overline{M}(\rho)$ became smaller because the interference at the intersection became higher.
+We can also see that our approximation performed well except for region where $\rho > 0.8$ in case (A).
 Furthermore, the errors increased when $N$ was small.
-Similar to the evaluation of $p(r)$, this is because we assume that the queue length $N$ is sufficiently large in our approximation.
-However, the optimal $\rho_{\ast}$ is usually around $0.05\sim0.2$ (see also Section~\ref{subsec-eval-opt}), and thus, we regard our approximate formulae for $\overline{M}(\rho)$ as having sufficient accuracy in realistic settings.
-In addition, we can find that the errors in the graph in Figure~\ref{fig:exp-1-case-A} did not have much effect on the approximation for $\overline{M}(\rho)$.
+Similar to the evaluation of $p(r)$, this is because we assume that the queue length $N$ is sufficiently large.